workingjubilee/Sprint-Challenge--Testing/README.md

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

 Both are for controlling how Jest runs, interprets, and sends back data from your tests.
 Each it() is going to be parsed as a single test, and it() is what is used for running the tests, primarily.
 However, describe() lets you easily chunk the data for a set of tests, even though they might all be running inside the same file.
-When using some testing libraries,
+When using some testing libraries, describe() and it() are both actually required, even though they use similar syntax to Jest.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

 "TDD" as in "write tests and let tests drive you towards the program you want, so you start with something like 100% test coverage on the basic functionality" is fine.
 Great, even!

 "TDD" as in "write 100% of your tests before touching a single function()" is awful.
 People usually use "tooth-pulling" to describe something painful but, based on my experience?
 Nah.
 This was worse.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

 Unit tests.
 Testing a single component, be it a function, class, object, etc.
 Integration tests.
 Testing two components operating together.